aspose-diagram/Aspose.Diagram-Documentation/java/developer-guide/loading-saving-and-converting/save-a-visio-drawing-to-pdf-html-and-other-formats/_index.md

 ### **Saving Diagram Programming Sample**
 The example below saves a document to a file.

-{{< gist "aspose-diagram" "92a05cb833bad6d60de2968c96b40ee4" "Examples-src-main-java-com-aspose-diagram-examples-LoadSaveConvert-SaveVisioDiagram-SaveVisioDiagram.java" >}}
+{{< gist "aspose-diagram-gists" "a970e3b0531843f718d7f46abf12d56a" "Examples-src-main-java-com-aspose-diagram-examples-LoadSaveConvert-SaveVisioDiagram-SaveVisioDiagram.java" >}}
 ## **Specifying Visio Save Options**
 There are several [Diagram.Save](https://apireference.aspose.com/java/diagram/com.aspose.diagram/diagram#save\(java.lang.String,%20int\)) method overloads that accept a SaveOptions object.
 This should be an object of a class derived from the SaveOptions class.
 Each save format has a corresponding class that holds save options for that save format, for example, there is PdfSaveOptions for the SaveFileFormat.PDF save format.
 ### **Visio Diagram Save Options**